AI-Hypercomputer/JetStream/docs/profiling-with-jax-profiler-and-tensorboard.md

 3. Open http://localhost:6006/#profile, and click the “CAPTURE PROFILE” button in the upper left.
 Enter “localhost:9999” as the profile service URL (this is the address of the profiler server you started in the previous step).
 Enter the number of milliseconds you’d like to profile for, and click “CAPTURE”.

 4. After the capture finishes, TensorBoard should automatically refresh.
 (Not all of the TensorBoard profiling features are hooked up with JAX, so it may initially look like nothing was captured.)
-On the left under “Tools”, select trace_viewer.
+On the left under “Tools”, select `trace_viewer`.